Eight Gratifying Ways to Celebrate—No Date Necessary!

 3. Party for Friends

 This is similar to the first two suggestions.
-Instead of the exclusive domain of one gender or the other, or having a “date” feel, invite a mixed group of any number of friends to hang out.
+However, instead of making the party the exclusive domain of one gender or the other, or having a “date” feel, invite a mixed group of any number of friends to hang out.

 What to do?
 There are companies that do in-home wine tastings.
 You can do a white elephant exchange or craft cards and favors for each other.
 Or you can take turns telling good memories of each other.